CSI Driver Overview

 |---|---|---|

-| Controller | Deployment (default 2 replicas) | Handles dynamic volume provisioning (CreateVolume / DeleteVolume).
-Runs the CSI driver alongside the csi-provisioner sidecar. |
+| Controller | Deployment (default: 2 replicas) | Handles dynamic volume provisioning (CreateVolume / DeleteVolume).
+Runs the CSI driver alongside the csi-provisioner and csi-resizer sidecars. |

 | Node | DaemonSet (one pod per node) | Handles mounting and unmounting volumes on individual nodes (NodePublishVolume / NodeUnpublishVolume).
 Runs the CSI driver alongside the csi-node-driver-registrar sidecar. |